Is Legoland & Dubai Parks and Resorts Open in the Summer?

 What to expect at Motiongate Dubai

-Motiongate is a combination of rides and attractions based around Hollywood powerhouses DreamWorks Animation, Columbia Pictures and Lionsgate.
-Their ride height restrictions seem to be a little more generous than Legoland and there’s just a bit more variety in rides and entertainment for everyone in the family to enjoy.
+Motiongate is a combination of rides and attractions based around Hollywood powerhouses DreamWorks Animation, Columbia Pictures, and Lionsgate.
+Their ride height restrictions, surprisingly, seem to be a little more generous than Legoland, and there’s just a bit more variety in rides and entertainment for everyone in the family to enjoy.

-The giant Dreamworks factory is the major attraction which includes rides based around Shrek, How to Train Your Dragon (our favourite), Madagascar and Kung Fu Panda.
-You will also find rides such as Ghost Busters and Hotel Transylvania are entirely indoors, as well as several soft play style rooms for the little ones and theatre shows.
+The giant Dreamworks factory is the major attraction, which includes rides based around Shrek, How to Train Your Dragon (our favourite), Madagascar, and Kung Fu Panda.
+You will also find rides such as Ghostbusters and Hotel Transylvania, which are entirely indoors, as well as several soft play-style rooms for the little ones and theatre shows.

-There is surprisingly a lot of Motiongate that IS indoors – it’s the long hike to get there from the car park that’s the issue!
+There’s surprisingly a lot of Motiongate that’s indoors (more so than Legoland) – it’s the long hike to get there from the car park that’s the issue!
 Cooling vapour fans do little to help on the stickiest of days.

 Top tips for visiting Motiongate Dubai in the summer

-• The alternative is to hit Motiongate after Lego Water Park. your beach bags can be checked at the lockers, then enjoy a more pleasant walk after the sun has gone down.
+• We recommend a 2-park pass to hit Motiongate after Legoland Water Park.
+Your beach bags can be checked at the lockers, then enjoy a more pleasant walk after the sun has gone down.

 • Watch out for big, big merchandise discounts!